-- 1. Continue support of a comprehensive planning process so as to insure that the citizens of Oconee County possess accurate inventories and analyses of existing county conditions, and the opportunity to better manage anticipated future conditions. - 2.
-Create and/or update plans for specific priorities. - 3.
-Complete and properly maintain Oconee County's Geographic Information System (GIS). - 4.
-Encourage development in a way that protects and preserves our natural resources. - 5.
-Manage development in a manner that ensures our natural resources and lifestyle enhance sustainable economic growth and job opportunities. - 6.
-Promote a countywide arts program to facilitate an appreciation for the arts and other cultural facilities found within Oconee. - 7.
-Conserve and protect features of significant local, regional and national interest, such as scenic highways, state parks, and historic sites and expand efforts to promote them for tourism.
+1. Continue support of a comprehensive planning process so as to insure that the citizens of Oconee County possess accurate inventories and analyses of existing county conditions, and the opportunity to better manage anticipated future conditions.

+3. Complete and properly maintain Oconee County's Geographic Information System (GIS).

+4. Encourage development in a way that protects and preserves our natural resources.

+5. Manage development in a manner that ensures our natural resources and lifestyle enhance sustainable economic growth and job opportunities.

+6. Promote a countywide arts program to facilitate an appreciation for the arts and other cultural facilities found within Oconee.

+7. Conserve and protect features of significant local, regional and national interest, such as scenic highways, state parks, and historic sites and expand efforts to promote them for tourism.

+Community Facilities Element